An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Discussion

 \subsubsection{Disc flaring}

-In recent photometric studies of the vertical structure of disc galaxies \citep[][and many others]{Comeron18,YoachimDalcanton2006}, the thickness variations of both disc components with radius were neglected.
-This assumption relied on earlier observational studies \citep[see e. g.][]{vdKS81,Bizyaev2002}, even though there are hints that vertical scale-heights are constants with radius only {in late-type galaxies (see \citet{deGrijsPeletier1997} and Fig.~9 in \citet{Bizyaev2014})}. {\citet{Pinna2019_1} and \citet{Pinna2019_2} demonstrated significant thin disc flaring in two out of three studied S0 galaxies in the Fornax cluster.} The thin disc of the MW broadens in the outskirts while there is still a vigorous discussion about the thick disc \citep{Lopez-Corredoira2014,Bland-Hawthorn2016, Bovy2016}.
+In recent photometric studies of the vertical structure of disc galaxies \citep[][and many others]{YoachimDalcanton2006,Comeron18}, the thickness variations of both disc components with radius were neglected.
+This assumption relied on earlier observational studies \citep[see e. g.][]{vdKS81,Bizyaev2002}, even though there are hints that vertical scaleheights are constants with radius only in late-type galaxies (see \citet{deGrijsPeletier1997} and fig.~9 in \citet{Bizyaev2014}). \citet{Pinna2019_1,Pinna2019_2} demonstrated significant thin disc flaring in two out of three studied S0 galaxies in the Fornax cluster.
+The thin disc of the MW broadens in the outskirts while there is still a vigorous discussion about the thick disc \citep{Lopez-Corredoira2014,Bland-Hawthorn2016, Bovy2016}.
 However, as we demonstrated earlier, in \N7572 we cannot ignore the change of the thicknesses of both disc components, even though because of our simplified mathematical approach, the exact form of the component broadening cannot yet be precisely calculated.

-If a thick disc forms in an isolated galaxy at high redshift (z~$\sim 2$) in the conditions of high velocity dispersion of the interstellar medium \citep{Elmegreen2006, Bournaud2009,Lehnert2014}, a dynamically hot thick disc would have a constant vertical scale. {In the future it will be insensitive to additional heating unlike a cold thin stellar component.
-But if some mergers occurred along the rapid formation stage of a thick disc, according to \citet{Bournaud2009} and \citet{Qu2011} the resulting thick stellar component would flare. } Because \N7572 is an over-massive giant galaxy in a dense environment, having a number of minor mergers in its {early} formation history looks quite plausible and it will explain the significant flaring of the thick disc that we observe.
+If a thick disc forms in an \textit{isolated} galaxy at high redshift (z~$\sim 2$) in the conditions of high-velocity dispersion of the interstellar medium \citep{Elmegreen2006, Bournaud2009,Lehnert2014}, a dynamically hot thick disc would have a constant vertical scale.
+Afterwards it becomes insensitive to additional heating.
+But if some mergers occurred along the rapid formation stage of a thick disc, according to \citet{Bournaud2009} and \citet{Qu2011} the resulting thick stellar component would flare.
+Because \N7572 is an overmassive giant galaxy in a dense environment, having a number of minor mergers in its early formation history looks quite plausible and it will explain the significant flaring of the thick disc that we observe.